Badonix/rust_todo/README.md

 ## Build

-To build project simple run:
+1. To build project simple run:

     ```sh
     cargo build
     ```
-and executable will be in `/target/debug/rs_list.exe`
+and executable will be found at `/target/debug/rs_list.exe`
 <img src="todo.png" />